 As we age, discussing finances with family members becomes increasingly important, yet it's often a challenging topic.
-Open communication about financial matters, long-term care, and legacy wishes ensures everyone has a unified understand and is prepared for the future.
+Open communication about financial matters, long-term care, and legacy wishes ensures everyone has a unified understanding and is prepared for the future.
 However, these conversations can be uncomfortable, and every family faces individual challenges when introducing sensitive subjects.

 "Financial discussions between aging parents and adult children don't have to be a source of stress," says Kevin McCloud, Vice President - Wealth Advisor at First Business Bank.
 "By approaching these conversations with empathy and a clear plan – often involving a checklist — families can work together to create a solid financial foundation for their loved ones' later years."